syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 			textPart.Font.HighlightColor = ColorObject.Yellow;
 		}
 	}
-	//Save the PowerPoint Presentation as stream
-	FileStream outputStream = new FileStream("Output.pptx", FileMode.Create);
+	//Saves the PowerPoint Presentation as a stream FileStream outputStream = new FileStream("Output.pptx", FileMode.Create);
 	pptxDoc.Save(outputStream);
-	//Release all resources of the stream
+	//Releases all resources of the stream
 	outputStream.Dispose();
 	//Closes the Presentation instance
 	pptxDoc.Close();